- March 30, 2020

 Situations like this create opportunity for us to create new possibilities.
 People right now are creating new ways of participating in society.
 If we adjust with the environment, we can create new lines of business and expanded service offerings.
 We can move through this experience and grow ourselves and our businesses.

 I immediately began exploring how the PGS methodology could be employed to help businesses and organizations adapt.
-For years now, Bill Dan has been working to change the landscape of supervision and leadership through his work with “Questions Method” (Creating High Performers, 7 Questions to Ask Direct Reports, Growth Press, 2014).
+For years now, Bill Dan has been working to change the landscape of supervision and leadership through his work with the Question Method.
 That work is more relevant now than ever.

-First and foremost, the core foundation of the Questions Method supervision model is critical to surviving a rapidly changing work landscape.
-The secret sauce in Questions Method is creating a way to support productivity and success through honest relationship, even with people you find difficult to relate to or build rapport with.
+First and foremost, the core foundation of the Question Method supervision model is critical to surviving a rapidly changing work landscape.
+The secret sauce in Question Method is creating a way to support productivity and success through honest relationship, even with people you find difficult to relate to or build rapport with.
 The more authentic the relationship, the more the leader can support employee accomplishment.
-The Questions Method process makes that authenticity simple to achieve.
+The Question Method process makes that authenticity simple to achieve.
 Now with us adjusting to new work norms, like whole teams working from home, effective supervision is critical.
 How can you supervise someone when you are miles away and have no real idea what they are doing?